NREL/eagle-jobs/README.md

 #### *An HPC dataset of 11M+ jobs and a Codebase for HPC Runtime Prediction Models*
 This repository is currently the home of a sample dataset of jobs run on the Eagle HPC system at the National Renewable Energy Laboratory in Golden, Colorado, USA, as well as a limited alpha version of the codebase used to analyze Eagle data and develop HPC runtime prediction models.

+Below are the key details:

-The current sample dataset is the first 1000 jobs submitted to Eagle on or after January 1, 2019.
-All potentially sensitive information (such as user names, project titles, and account information) has been anonymized to generic labels (e.g. user003, account098, etc.).
-The data is saved in the ***sample_data*** directory in csv, json, and pkl formats.
+* `The current sample dataset is the first 1000 jobs submitted to Eagle on or after January 1, 2019`.

+* `All potentially sensitive information (such as user names, project titles, and account information) has been anonymized to generic labels (e.g. user003, account098, etc.).`

+* The data is saved in the `sample_data` directory in csv, json, and pkl formats.

-The codebase consists of the ***hpc_runtime_prediction*** package as well as a Jupyter notebook for data visualization and another notebook for building, training, and testing a TFIDF runtime prediction model.
+* The codebase consists of the `hpc_runtime_prediction` package as well as a Jupyter notebook for data visualization and another notebook for building, training, and testing a TFIDF runtime prediction model.

-In the future, this repository will link to the full dataset of 11M+ jobs and host the full codebase developed for HPC runtime prediction and the associated data visualization.
+* In the future, this repository will link to the full dataset of 11M+ anonymized jobs and host the full codebase developed for HPC runtime prediction and the associated data visualization.

 ## Getting Started
 ### 1 - *Clone this repository*